OpenNuvoton/Nuvoton_Tools/README_NuLink2Pro.md

 - [Nu-Link2-Pro Debugger and Programmer User Manual](https://www.nuvoton.com/resource-download.jsp?tp_GUID=UG1320200319174043)
 On this page, we will only focus on the feature-rich Nu-Link2-pro.
 If you wish to learn about other types of Nu-Link, please click the [link](https://www.nuvoton.com/tool-and-software/debugger-and-programmer/1-to-1-debugger-and-programmer/).

-An overview picture of software tools, adapter and targets
+An overview picture of software tools, adapter and target
 ![](img/7380_BM0.PNG)
 ![](img/7380_BM1.PNG)
 ![](img/7380_BM1_MON.PNG)